 This is a fun little command.
 It actually uses

-sdk content behind the scenes.
+sdk contentbehind the scenes.
 The purpose of this command is to view all incoming logs on a Log Decoder.
-That is it.
-It is very simple.
-As logs come into the Log Decoder (you can run it on a Broker or Concentrator, too), they are output on the console screen.
+As logs come into the Log Decoder (you can also run it on a Broker or Concentrator), they are output on the console screen.
 It is a great way to see if the Log Decoder is capturing and what exactly is coming into the Log Decoder.
 This command runs in continuous mode.
 Do not use it if the Log Decoder is capturing at a high ingest rate (this command cannot keep up with it).
 However, it is helpful for verification or troubleshooting purposes.

 sdk tailLogs where="device.id='ciscoasa'" pathname=/mydir/anotherdir/mylogs

-/mydir/anotherdir that do not grow larger than 1 GiB.
+/mydir/anotherdirthat do not grow larger than 1 GB.
 Obviously, you can accomplish this with the

-sdk content command as well, but it is a little less typing with this command if you like the default behavior.
+sdk contentcommand as well, but this command requires a little less typing if you like the default behavior.

 sdk content sessions=now-u render=pcap where="service=80" append=web-traffic fileExt=.pcap maxFileSize=2gb maxDirSize=100gb

-cacheMinutes as a parameter, but this only works with Security Analytics 10.5 and later.
+cacheMinutesas a parameter, but this only works with versions 10.5 and later.

 sdk content sessions=79000-79999 render=nwd append=content-%1%.nwd metaFormatFilename=did

-This is a poor person’s backup command.
+This is a basic backup command.
 It grabs 1000 sessions and outputs the full content (sessions, meta, packets, or logs) to the NWD (NetWitness Data Format) format.
 NWD is a special format that can be re-imported to a Packet or Log Decoder without reparsing.
 So essentially, the original parsed session imports without changes.
-The timestamp does not change as well, so if it was originally parsed 6 months ago, the timestamp upon import will be retained as 6 months ago.
+The timestamp does not change as well, so if it was originally parsed six months ago, the timestamp upon import will be retained as six months ago.

 did).
 Each filename will indicate exactly which Decoder the data came from.

 This is another fun little command.
 It works very similar to our old Visualize product if you pair the output directory with something like Windows Explorer in Icon mode.
 It extracts files from all web, email, and SMB traffic.
 This includes all kinds of files, such as images, zip files, videos, PDFs, office documents, text files, executables, and audio files.
 If it extracts malware, your virus scanner will flag it.
-Do not worry, nothing will be executed by the command, so it does not infect the machine (unless you try to execute it yourself).
-However, it can be useful because if you do find malware, the filename indicates the session id where it was extracted.
-You can then query that session id and see what host the malware possibly infected and take action.
+Nothing will be executed by the command, so it does not infect the machine (unless you try to execute it yourself).
+However, it can be useful because if you do find malware, the filename indicates the session ID where it was extracted.
+You can then query that session ID and see which host the malware possibly infected and take action.
 You can filter what gets extracted with the parameters

-excludeFileTypes=".exe;.dmg;.msi" prevents executables and installers from being extracted.
+excludeFileTypes=".exe;.dmg;.msi"prevents executables and installers from being extracted.
 This command just runs nonstop extracting files from all existing and any new sessions.
-After the directory gets littered with more than 200 MiBs of files, it automatically starts cleaning up the files every 10 minutes.
+After the directory gets littered with more than 200 MBs of files, it automatically starts cleaning up the files every 10 minutes.

 This command extracts files from HTTP and email sessions from a one-hour period and then groups the extracted files into directories specified by the

-subdirFileTypes parameter.
-For instance, any extracted audio file with the extension .wav, .mp3 or .aac will be placed into the subdirectory audio, which will be created under the specified output directory.
+.aacwill be placed into the subdirectory audio, which will be created under the specified output directory.
 The same goes for all the other groups specified in that parameter.
-Some files will also be automatically renamed based on their file extension.
-This is handled by
+Some files will also be automatically renamed based on their file extension, which is handled by

 sdk search session=l-now where="service=80,25,110" search="keyword='party' sp ci"